Language

 One-tap example expressions plus a built-in operator reference panel for fast recall.

 Bitwise operators are binary-only.
-Arithmetic operators are available on every tab, but AND, OR, XOR, and shifts appear only on the Binary tab because they act directly on individual bits.
+The five arithmetic operators work on every tab, but AND, OR, XOR and shifts appear only on the Binary tab because they act directly on individual bits.

 Frequently Asked Questions

-The same value is displayed in binary, octal, decimal, and hexadecimal so you can read it in whichever base your task needs and copy any format with one click — useful when moving between code, math, and documentation.
+The same value is displayed in binary, octal, decimal and hexadecimal so you can read it in whatever base your task needs and copy any format with one click — handy when moving between code, math and documentation.

 Can it handle very large binary numbers?

 Yes.
-The calculator uses BigInt arithmetic, so large values remain exact and are not rounded the way standard floating-point numbers would be.
+The calculator computes with BigInt, so large binary values stay exact rather than being rounded the way standard floating-point numbers would be.

 0b